 The Indiana bat is an insectivore and eats flies, moths, bees, wasps, midges, ants, mosquitoes, and beetles.
 They live in wooded areas, where they can be found roosting in trees.

 During the winter, the Indiana bat hangs from ceilings clustered in groups to hibernate.
-Their lifespan is about 14 years, and they are considered an endangered species.
+Their lifespan is about 14 years, and they are considered endangered.

 Although near-threatened, the population of the Indiana bat is stable at the moment.
-Construction of housing and urban areas has caused problems to the population along with human intrusions and disturbances.
+The construction of housing and urban areas has caused problems to the population along with human intrusions and disturbances.

 Red Tree Vole